More than five-twelfths of the zeros of $\zeta$ are on the critical line: Introduction

 where $a_k$ is the Euler product

 The value of $g_k$ is the quantity associated with the eigenvalues of random matrices.
-Prior to \cite{keatingsnaith1, keatingsnaith2}, Conrey and Ghosh \cite{conreyghosh} had conjectured that $g_3=42$ and Conrey and Gonek \cite{conreygonek} later conjectured that $g_4 = 24024$.
+Prior to \cite{keatingsnaith1, keatingsnaith2}, Conrey and Ghosh \cite{conreyghosh} had conjectured that $g_3=42$ and that in general $g_k$ is an integer.
+Conrey and Gonek \cite{conreygonek} later conjectured that $g_4 = 24024$.
 Using the above mentioned techniques from random matrix theory, Keating and Snaith conjectured a closed formula for $g_k$ which is given by the product

 Proving that the above candidate formula for $g_k$ is an integer is not a trivial matter, \cite[p.
 196]{farmer3}.\\